Chart Color Schemes

 AreaSearch assessment of residential development activity positions Beerwah among the top 25% of areas assessed nationwide

-Beerwah averaged around 81 new dwelling approvals annually over the past five financial years, totalling 406 homes.
-As of FY26102 approvals have been recorded.
-On average, 2 residents per year per dwelling were constructed between FY21 and FY25, indicating balanced supply conditions.
-However, this decreased to 1.4 people per dwelling over the past two financial years.
-The average construction cost value of new homes is $284,000, reflecting more affordable housing options.
+Beerwah has seen approximately 81 new homes approved annually over the past five financial years, totalling 406 homes.
+As of FY26107 approvals have been recorded.
+On average, 2 residents per year per dwelling were constructed between FY21 and FY25, suggesting a balanced supply-demand ratio.
+However, this has moderated to 1.4 people per dwelling over the past two years, indicating an improved balance.
+The average construction value of development projects in Beerwah is $284,000, which is lower than regional levels, providing more affordable housing options for buyers.

 Frequently Asked Questions - Development